Special subvarieties of non-arithmetic ball quotients and Hodge Theory: z -Hodge theory on non-arithmetic quotients and rigidity

 \begin{defi} A \emph{Mumford--Tate sub-domain} $D_0$ of $D'$ is an orbit $M.x$ where $x\in D'$ and $M$ is the real group associated to $\mathbf{M}$ a normal algebraic $\Q$-subgroup of $\MT(x)$.
 In fact $D_0$ is a complex sub-manifold of $D'$ and $\pi(D_0)=\mathbf{M}(\Z)\backslash M.x$ is a complex analytic subvariety of $\widehat{\mathbf{G}}'(\Z)\backslash D'$, which we call a \emph{Mumford--Tate subvariety}. \end{defi}

 The following is a celebrated result of Cattani, Deligne and Kaplan, see also the recent work of Bakker, Klingler and Tsimerman \cite[Theorem 1.6]{bakker2018tame}.
-It will be crucial in proving Corollary \ref{cor1}. \begin{thm}[{\cite[Theorem 1.1]{MR1273413}}] Let $D_0$ be a Mumford--Tate sub-domain of $D'$.
-Then $\psi ^{-1}(\pi (D_0))$ is an algebraic subvariety of $S_\Gamma$. \end{thm}
+It will be crucial in proving Corollary \ref{cor1}. \begin{thm}[{\cite[Theorem 1.1]{MR1273413}}] Let $D_0 \subset D'$ be a Mumford--Tate sub-domain.
+Then the set $\psi ^{-1}(\pi (D_0))$ is an algebraic subvariety of $S_\Gamma$. \end{thm}

 \begin{defi} Subvarieties of $S_\Gamma$ of the form $\psi ^{-1}(\pi (D_0))^0$, for some Mumford--Tate sub-domain $D_0\subset D'$ are called $\Z$-\emph{special} (here $(-)^0$ denotes some irreducible component).
 An irreducible subvariety $W$ of $S_\Gamma$ is $\Z$-\emph{Hodge generic} if it is not contained in any strict $\Z$-special subvariety. \end{defi}